neildavis/drv8835-motor-driver-pigpio-python/pigpio/README.md

 ## Summary

 This library is a version of [Pololu's driver](https://github.com/pololu/drv8835-motor-driver-rpi) for their [DRV8835 Dual Motor Driver Kit for Raspberry Pi](https://www.pololu.com/product/2753).
 This library supports both Python 2 and Python 3 and aims to retain source compatibility so that it may be used as a *drop-in* replacement.
+However, please do note that the MAX_SPEED constant is now a wider range of 1000000 rather than 480.

 Unlike the Pololu driver there is no dependency on the deprecated [wiringPi](http://wiringpi.com/) library.
 Instead this library uses the [pigpio](http://abyz.me.uk/rpi/pigpio/) dameon and Python client library.